-- Between 2016 and 2017 an estimated additional 3,000 people work in North Tyneside. - The number of new and registered businesses in North Tyneside continues to grow. - We have an award winning business start-up service supporting more new businesses every year. - North Tyneside's business survival rate is higher than the UK rate. - The borough's unemployment rate continues to fall and is lower than before the global financial crisis in 2008.
+- Between 2016 and 2017, an estimated additional 3,000 people work in North Tyneside; - The number of new and registered businesses in North Tyneside continues to grow; - We have an award-winning business start-up service supporting more new businesses every year; - North Tyneside's business survival rate is higher than the UK rate; and - The Borough's unemployment rate continues to fall and is lower than before the global financial crisis in 2008.

-The latest population projections from the Office of National Statistics project an increase of 15,800 people between 2014 and 2032.
-The population of North Tyneside in 2032 is expected to be 218,500.
-The Local Plan is the second key strategic element that drives the direction of resources in the Borough and was adopted by North Tyneside Council on 20 July 2017.
-The Local Plan sets out how the Borough can be a thriving, prosperous and attractive place to live and work.
-It details how the Borough will require around 9,800 homes (in addition to about 4,700 that already have planning permission) and employment land for at least 12,700 new jobs.
-Taking all of this into account, the Our North Tyneside Plan has at its core, two fundamental policy aims.
-First, whilst there has been success across the plan over the last four years there is still a need to reduce the inequalities that persist in North Tyneside.
-Within our borough we continue to have some of the least deprived neighbourhoods in the country but also some of the most deprived in terms of financial independence, skills, qualifications, health and well-being.
-This will mean working in a very different way to ensure that resources can be more effectively targeted at the people who need them most to ensure that all residents have a successful, healthy and safe future, no matter where they live in the borough.
+Taking all of this into account, the Our North Tyneside Plan has at its core, two fundamental policy aims:

+First, whilst there has been success across the Plan over the last four years there is still a need to reduce the inequalities that persist in North Tyneside.
+Within our Borough, the Council continues to have some of the least deprived neighbourhoods in the country but also some of the most deprived in terms of financial independence, skills, qualifications, health and well-being.
+This will mean working in a very different way to ensure that resources can be more effectively targeted at the people who need them most.
+To ensure that all residents have a successful, healthy and safe future, no matter where they live in the Borough; and

-The second is to continue to invest in the borough's future and to create a prosperous economy that will generate income and provide the jobs and training opportunities that will be essential to successfully tackling these inequalities.
-The key areas of investment being:
+The second is to continue to invest in the Borough's future and to create a prosperous economy that will generate income and provide the jobs and training opportunities that will be essential to successfully tackling these inequalities, the key areas of investment being:

-- coastal regeneration
+- coastal regeneration;

-- Swans/the North Bank of the Tyne
+- Swans/the North Bank of the Tyne;

-- town centres
+- town centres;

-- new and improved schools
+- new and improved schools;

-- road and other transport improvements in line with the agreed Transport Strategy
+- road and other transport improvements in line with the agreed Transport Strategy;

-- housing (particularly affordable homes) in line with agreed Housing Strategy
+- housing (particularly affordable homes) in line with agreed Housing Strategy;

-- support for businesses
+- support for businesses; and

 - marketing the Borough to secure more inward investment and generate more visitors as a tourist destination